KevinGThomas/muhammaraJS/muhammara/README.md

 - Ubuntu 18.04 has been removed from github actions and so it is unable to build on 18.04.
   This means the glibc has been raised to 2.31 which might break pre-builts for you.
   It is still possible to build for older glibc version.

+### Version 5.x

+- ~You may need to update your base linux distro where you use this as muhammara now needs GLIBCXX_3.4.31 Github removed ubuntu 18.04 runners and so we build on 20.04 now.~ ~Ubuntu 20.04 comes with newer libstdc++6 and this brings newer glibc with it.~ This has been tackled by building inside of docker using a gcc bookworm build.
+  That means it lowers the needed glibc version to GLIBCXX_3.4.30 and so official node:20 docker should work again.
+- Node <= 16 pre-builts have been removed
+- Electron <= 23 pre-builts have been removed
+- GCC 13 needed / std ++ 20 (only needed if you compile yourself)

 # Installation